Naltox/telegram-node-bot/README.md

 - all methods with already set chatId
 - chatId (current chat id)
 - message
+- args ( if you have command '/test' and user will send you '/test 1' 'args' will contain 1
+- query ( object of args )

 ## Methods List
 List of supported methods with required parameters: